 In June 2019, Let’s Talk Interactive was tasked by Big Bend Community Based Care (NWF Health Network) to:

 All by the start of the school year - a record 42-day turnaround time.

 LTI deployed the telehealth kiosks and portals at the start of the 2019-2020 academic year.
 This gave schools and communities the ability to receive mental, acute and emergency care on any device with a cellular or internet connection - putting real-time healthcare at every citizen’s fingertips instantaneously.
 By delivering much-needed counseling via school-based kiosks, children were able to remain in schools.

 The telehealth kiosks facilitated 232 virtual child therapy sessions 15 minutes or greater between October 2019 and March 2020 when COVID hit.
 As students transitioned to virtual learning, they were able to continue connecting with their mental healthcare provider without leaving their homes, resulting in virtual sessions increasing to 2,532 by June 30, 2020, according to the BBCBC annual report.

-LTI has recently expanded its program to five additional school districts in the Florida panhandle and others throughout the state of Florida including Orange County Schools, Brevard County schools and Broward county schools.
+LTI is heading into the 2022-2023 school year with an expanded program.
+We're serving five additional school districts in the Florida panhandle and others throughout the state of Florida including Orange County Schools, Brevard County schools and Broward county schools.